GIEWS > Data & Tools > 地球观测

 FOOD SECURITY SNAPSHOT

-The country relies on cereal imports to meet its domestic requirements, as local production covers only about one‑fourth of the total national cereal consumption.
-For the 2024/25 marketing year (July/June), total cereal import requirements are forecast at 7 million tonnes, 6 percent above the average.
-Maize imports, which account for the bulk of the imported cereal amounts, are projected at an average level of 3.7 million tonnes.
-Imports of wheat are forecast at 1.7 million tonnes, 9 percent above the average, driven by strong domestic demand for bread and bakery products, attributed to population growth and a year-on-year increase in tourist arrivals.
-Imports of rice in the 2024 calendar year are forecast to rise to 1.8 million tonnes, due to the reduced 2024 domestic production.
+The country relies on imports to meet domestic needs of cereals, as local production covers only about one fourth of total national cereal consumption.
+For the 2026/27 marketing year (July/June), total cereal import requirements are forecast at 7.9 million tonnes, about 10 percent above the average.
+Imports of maize, which constitute the bulk of total imports, are forecast at 4.2 million tonnes, about 10 percent above the average, reflecting the sustained demand by the poultry industry.
+Imports of wheat are forecast at 2 million tonnes, about 8 percent above the average, driven by strong domestic demand for bread and bakery products, supported by population growth and increasing tourist arrivals.
+Imports of rice in the 2026 calendar year are forecast at 1.7 million tonnes.

 Disclaimer: The designations employed and the presentation of material in this information product do not imply the expression of any opinion whatsoever on the part of FAO concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.